Role Intelligence

 See live listings and check your fit score before you apply.

-The top skills for Product Manager roles are Product Management, Data Analysis, Bachelor's Degree, Product Management Experience, Stakeholder Management.
+The top skills for Product Manager roles are Product Management, Bachelor's Degree, Product Management Experience, Cross-functional Collaboration, Stakeholder Management.
 Most positions require these at L2 depth or higher, meaning employers want candidates who can work independently, not just have surface awareness.

-Product Manager roles represent 2.1% of all scored jobs on ShouldApply.
-Common skill gaps include Product Management, suggesting many applicants struggle with these areas.
+Product Manager roles represent 2.2% of all scored jobs on ShouldApply.
+Common skill gaps include Product Manager Experience, Product Management, Product Mgmt Experience, suggesting many applicants struggle with these areas.

-Top hiring companies for Product Manager roles include Hiredock, Jobs via Dice, US Tech Solutions, Dr. Ansay, NBCUniversal.
+Top hiring companies for Product Manager roles include Hiredock, Jobs via Dice, Amazon, US Tech Solutions, Dr. Ansay.
 These companies collectively account for a significant portion of active listings.

 ShouldApply rates every skill requirement on a 1-5 depth scale: L1 (Awareness) means you can discuss the concept, L2 (Basic) means simple tasks, L3 (Intermediate) means independent work, L4 (Advanced) means leading and optimizing, and L5 (Expert) means architecting solutions.
 This goes beyond keyword matching to measure actual proficiency fit.